15th Week of Pregnancy (Week 15)

-In the 15th week of pregnancy (in the fourth month), you are entering more deeply into the second trimester and can continue to enjoy what may be the most pleasant phase of pregnancy.
+In the 15th week of pregnancy (in the fourth month), you are now well into your second trimester and can continue to enjoy what is perhaps the most pleasant phase of pregnancy.

-Your baby is making impressive progress in the 15th week of pregnancy, and your body is also continuing to change to make room for the growing miracle.
-By now, your pregnancy is really starting to show.
+Your baby is making impressive progress in week 15, and your body is also continuing to change to make room for your growing little miracle.
+By now, it’s becoming much more obvious that you’re pregnant.

-Have you noticed that you've become a bit more forgetful?
-Don't worry, that's perfectly normal.
+Have you noticed that you’ve become a little more forgetful?
+Don’t worry, this is completely normal.

-Now is a good time to fully enjoy your pregnancy and prepare for the months ahead.
+Now is a great time to enjoy your pregnancy to the fullest and start preparing for the months ahead.

 Your baby:

-- At 15 weeks pregnant, your baby is about 10–11 cm long and weighs around 50 grams – comparable to an apple.
+- Your baby is about 10–11 cm long in week 15 and weighs around 50 grams – similar to an apple.

-- The skin is still thin and translucent, and blood vessels shine through.
+- The skin is still thin and translucent, with blood vessels visible underneath.

-- Eyes and ears are moving closer to their final position, and the face is becoming increasingly expressive.
+- The eyes and ears are moving closer to their final positions, and the face is becoming more expressive.

-- The hair, eyebrows and body hair continue to develop, while the larynx and vocal cords grow.
+- The hair, eyebrows, and fine body hair continue to develop, while the larynx and vocal cords are growing.

 Your body: